MicrosoftLearning/DP-500-Azure-Data-Analyst/Instructions/labs/10-improve-performance-with-hybrid-tables.md

 	`git clone https://github.com/MicrosoftLearning/DP-500-Azure-Data-Analyst DP500`

-1. When the repository has been cloned, close the command prompt window.

-1. Open the D drive in the file explorer to ensure the files have been downloaded.
+1. When the repository has been cloned, open the D drive in the file explorer to ensure the files have been downloaded.
+Do not close the command prompt window, you will use it in the next task, Deploy an Azure SQL Database.

 ### Deploy an Azure SQL Database

 In this task, you'll create an Azure SQL database that you'll use as a data source for Power BI.
-Running the setup PowerShell script will create the Azure SQL database server and load the AdventureWorksDW2022 database.
+Running the setup script will create the Azure SQL database server and load the AdventureWorksDW2022 database.

 1. To open File Explorer, on the taskbar, select the **File Explorer** shortcut.